What is Rain City Rock Camp doing to address the coronavirus situation?

 Our staff and board is remaining diligent about the ongoing situation and the impact that it is having in particular on musicians, educators, young people and the working-class community.
 The safety of our participants is our number one priority, and you can trust us to make difficult decisions around program and event details if and when the time comes.
 We are committed to continuing to provide support, encouragement and connection through music.
 Our programs might look different than they have before, but they will still be the uplifting, empowering experiences you’ve come to expect from RCRC.

-Is Summer Camp still on?
+Are South Sound Rocks!, Summer Camp and AMP still on?

 Should I still sign up for camp/volunteering/staff?

 We are closely monitoring recommendations from the city and health department regarding public gatherings and will make informed decisions that prioritize our community’s health and safety.
 In the event an in-person camp is not possible, we’ll find other ways to bring our community together to learn from and empower each other!
 We understand you may feel hesitant, but your early enrollment allows us to plan a successful real-world or virtual event.
 Your sign-up is a vote of support for RCRC and our community!